opensource21/elmaleins/Readme.md

 ## Known Bugs
 - You can't save the config
-- You can only change the timeout in config
-- reverse-mode must be implememted
+- reverse-mode must be implemented

+## Future Features
+- Prevent duplicate challenges

 ## How to run
 - Development with reactor doesn't work anymore see